 These clinics/workshops concentrate on front and back single handsprings and whips to twisting multiple somersaults in probably the best rebound training facility in the Pacific: (Hawaii Academy–Kalihi Gym).

 Only Instructors having had training in the proper use of bungees are permitted to use these systems at HA.
 We have 14 overhead rigs for rope and bungee training.
-This clinic demonstrates progressions for teaching advance flipping and twisting skills plus insures that all participants can safely and effectively use these overhead systems.
+This clinic demonstrates progressions for teaching advance flipping and twisting skills plus ensures that all participants can safely and effectively use these overhead systems.

 … Advanced Skill Training … Bungee training …